Return to THE COMPLETE ADVENTURES index Return to site index

 After The Gallifrey Chronicles

-Though we know a lot about the eighth Doctor's later life - and indeed his eventual fate - there are still periods where our knowledge is sketchy at best.
-In particular, we've seen only fragments of what he gets up to between the open ending of The Gallifrey Chronicles and when he meets Lucie Miller in Blood of the Daleks.
-We can presume that after defeating the Vore, the Doctor restores Gallifrey - but we don't really know how long that might take, nor whether the reborn Gallifrey hits the ground running - or whether it takes a long time for the Time Lords to re-establish themselves as a major galactic power.
-I think we could be looking at centuries here about which we know very little.
-We see mere glimpses of the Doctor's life during this period: travelling with new companions like Ayfai; a period working for the UN in the year 2040; more adventures with Destrii (which is another narrative sequence left open-ended); commemorating a companion who died fighting against a dictator; and finally a long period of withdrawal in which he founds a scientific institute with other time travelling beings.
-There could be hundreds of years between all these events.
+Following the departure of Charley, once again we come to a period of the eighth Doctor's life where our knowledge is sketchy at best - and we see only fragments of what he gets up to before meeting Lucie Miller in Blood of the Daleks.
+We see some glimpses of the Doctor's life during this period: travelling with new companions like Ayfai; a period working for the UN in the year 2040; more adventures with Destrii (which is another narrative sequence left open-ended); commemorating a companion who died fighting against a dictator; and finally a long period of withdrawal in which he founds a scientific institute with other time travelling beings.
+There could be hundreds of years between these scattered events.
 But eventually, he takes up adventuring again, and re-establishes contact with the Time Lords (though seemingly not on very good terms).

 Back